 [Clause 18 amended by No. 48 of 1993 s.
 28(1); No. 103 of 1994 s.
 18; No. 42 of 2004 s.
 149.]

 18A.
-Payment of additional expenses
+Expenses exceeding those provided by cl.
+17(1)

 (1) Where the worker has incurred reasonable expenses referred to in clause 17(1) in excess of the maximum amount provided for by that subclause, an arbitrator may, subject to subclauses (1c)(a) and (2), if the arbitrator considers that the maximum amount is inadequate, allow such additional sum as the arbitrator thinks proper in the circumstances.

 (1a) Where the worker is likely to incur reasonable expenses referred to in clause 17(1) in excess of the maximum amount provided for by that subclause, an arbitrator may, subject to subclauses (1c)(a) and (2), if the arbitrator considers that the maximum amount is likely to be inadequate, allow such specific additional sum as the arbitrator thinks proper in the circumstances.